 In the 1980s, standing with groups across the political spectrum, including the NAACP and AFL-CIO, the Eagle Forum opposed the Federal Communications Commission’s repeal of the Fairness Doctrine, which had required broadcast networks to voice opposing stances on major controversies.
 The Eagle Forum also played a major role in passing legislation in Tennessee mandating that any teacher presenting the theory of evolution as a fact be fired.

 The organization sometimes joins more liberal organizations in opposing government intrusion on personal affairs.
 Thus, in the wake of the Sept.
-11, 2001, al-Qaida attacks, the Eagle Forum joined the American Civil Liberties Union and Human Rights Watch, among others, in warning Congress against thinking that all legislation labeled anti-terrorist would necessarily increase national security.
+11, 2001, al-Qaeda attacks, the Eagle Forum joined the American Civil Liberties Union and Human Rights Watch, among others, in warning Congress against thinking that all legislation labeled anti-terrorist would necessarily increase national security.

 In recent years, the Eagle Forum sided with Hobby Lobby and other businesses who opposed health-care regulations requiring them to provide forms of birth control that they considered to be abortifacients.
 The forum also opposed the establishment of so-called “safe spaces” and speech codes on college and university campuses, which they thought undermined the First Amendment, and favored the teaching of “intelligent design” in school classrooms.
 Schlafly was adamantly opposed to an Article V convention to amend the Constitution, fearing that, if held, it might be controlled by liberals.